Commencement From A-Z

 Is there a graduation rehearsal?

 No, but you will receive instructions during the procession/line-up on the second floor of the multi-purpose building prior to the ceremony on how to proceed and where you will be seated.
-Make sure to arrive at 9:30 for the morning ceremony and 1:30 for the afternoon ceremony with your name card in hand.
+Make sure to arrive 30 minutes before your designated ceremony start time with your name card in hand.

 Before meeting in the assembly area pick a place outside of the building to meet up with your guests.
 The recessional will lead graduates out of the building at one of the North exits.